 What is the 42- mile scenic loop drive?

 There are two main Grand Teton National Park scenic drives – the inner road and the outer road.
 The Grand Teton loop drive route combines them both.
 It goes along Teton Park Road (the inner park road, Grand Teton NP), which runs parallel to the mountains inside the park and then loops around, continuing back along the parallel US 26, which is a little further away from the mountains but still with incredible views of the mountains.

 How long does it take to drive the loop in Grand Teton National Park?

-The whole 42 miles/ 67.5 km route of the Grand Teton drive takes 1-2 hours (or even longer), depending on how often and for how long you stop.
-However, the Grand Teton drive will almost certainly take you much longer, still there are so many places to stop and take in the views along the way.
+The whole 42 miles/ 67.5 km scenic drive through Grand Teton National Park takes 1-2 hours (or even longer), depending on how often and for how long you stop.
+However, the Grand Teton drive will almost certainly take you much longer, as there are so many places to stop and take in the views along the way.